 To some degree, good philosophical writing is a matter of taste.
 In my courses, however, I will generally ask you to write in particular genre and with particular goals in mind.
 So let me say a bit about writing in this genre.

 A good philosophical essay is neither a manifesto nor an unfocused series of opinions.
-Only very rarely is it simply a description of someone else’s argument (though this may be centrally involved in something more).
-Rather, it should represent a serious attempt answer a particular question, to stake out an interesting position on an issue that is worth thinking about.
-If you are writing in a 300-level course, you ought to be viewing yourselves as producers of knowledge, not merely consumers.
-In 200-level courses, you should be working on making this transition.
+Only very rarely is it simply a description of someone else’s argument (though this may be involved).
+It should be a serious attempt answer a particular question — to stake out an interesting position on an issue that is worth thinking about.
+In my entry-level classes, usually I'll give you the question so you can focus on developing some basic analytical and argumentative skills.
+In 200-level courses and above, I will often ask you to "ask your own question".
+At this level, students should be working on turning the corner from being consumers of knowledge and understanding to producers of it.
+Whatever your level, however, your focus should be on your essay's argument.
 Gone are those heady, carefree days of competent summary — of “compare and contrast”.
 I expect essays of an entirely different caliber.
-100-level classes are focused on developing basic tools of argumentation and explication.
+Here's some general advice to help you get there.

 Ideally, a piece of philosophical writing should be “one long argument” (as Darwin described his Origin of Species).
 Arguments have premises and a conclusion.
-Your thesis is your conclusion; your assumptions are your premises.
-Make clear what your premises are, and why you think your reader should accept them.
-Further argument may be involved at this point, but since you can't argue for everything at once, it's often a good strategy to simply note that you are assuming something without argument because it seems to you very plausible.
+Your thesis is your conclusion; your premises may be commonly-accepted claims, assumptions, or conclusions of other arguments that you make or reference.
+In any case, you should make clear what your premises are and why you think your reader should accept them.
+Since you can't argue for everything at once, it's often a good strategy to simply note when you are assuming something without argument because it seems to you very plausible.

 You should also take time to be clear about how your argument works.
 Explain its structure carefully and show why it is valid (if you are able to offer a deductive argument).
 Ordinarily, an essay will contain many sub-arguments: you might describe someone else’s argument, you might argue that tempting objections to argument X fail, you might argue that because argument X fails we ought to accept argument Y, and so on.
 Acknowledging contrary viewpoints is often an invaluable philosophical tool.
 If you are defending a substantive enough thesis, there are bound to be objections to it.
 Articulate such objections (a representative one or two, perhaps) in the strongest way you can.
 Your argument is strengthened by successfully rebutting well-conceived objections.
 Conceiving a weak opponent (a "straw man") has the opposite effect.
 It is often better to express contrary opinions as strongly as you can.
 Don't be afraid to acknowledge hesitation or concerns: we can’t always offer knock-down arguments for interesting theses (even for those theses we ourselves hold).
 Better to acknowledge weaknesses in your position rather than trying to cover them up and leave them for someone else to expose.